mikro-orm/mikro-orm/docs/repositories.md

 Note that we need to pass that repository reference inside a callback so we will not run into circular dependency issues when using entity references inside that repository.

-Now you can access your custom repository via `EntityManager.getRepository()` method.
+Now you can access your custom repository via `em.getRepository()` method.

 > You can also register custom base repository (for all entities where you do not specify `customRepository`) globally, via `MikroORM.init({ entityRepository: CustomBaseRepository })`